Kansas Entrepreneurship Challenge

 Please note: All submission deadlines are final.
 Late applications cannot be accepted and deadline extensions cannot be granted for any reason.
 The KEC staff encourages each team to submit requirements early so that any technical difficulties can be resolved before the deadline.
 All submissions are due by 5 p.m.
 (CST) on the due date.

-Executive Summary & Video Pitch (to be scored by judges prior to competition day)
+Executive Summary & Video Pitch (prior to competition day)

 - Market Opportunity – Clear market need presented, with the ability & plan to capture it